 Tourism is a way of life here in Florida.
 You can expect friendly faces and helpful staff wherever you go.
 And remember, the travel experience is something that never can be taken away from you and the memories now can be stored in the comfort of your smart phone

-So don’t wait for when, travel and tour now.
+So don’t wait for when, do a little travel and tourism right now.
 There’s always time for fun here in the Funshine State.